Campaign concepts & settings

-UpdatedCampaigns are automated workflows that send people messages and perform other actions when people meet certain criteria.
-This page describes the basic aspects of campaigns to help you get started.
+UpdatedCampaigns are automated workflows you set up to send people messages and perform other actions when they meet your criteria.
+They’re the most flexible, robust automation offered by Customer.io.
+This page introduces the concepts behind campaigns to help you get started.

 How it works

-A campaign is a workflow to send messages or otherwise manipulate data in Customer.io, and it consists of three major components:
+A campaign is a workflow to send messages and manipulate data in Customer.io.
+It consists of four major components:

 - Workflows: the messages you want to send and other actions you want to perform for people who enter your campaign.

 Your campaign starts when someone (or some data) matches your trigger condition.
-Then they move through your workflow until they meet your goal and exit conditions.
+Then your customers move through the workflow - we call this a journey - until they meet your goal or exit criteria.

 enter campaign] c-.->|no|i c-->|yes|j subgraph b [Your campaign] direction TB j{Does person meet